discordx-ts/discordx/README.md

 ### The guard functions
 Here is a simple example of a guard function (payload and client are injected like for events)
-- If the function returns false: the next guards and the event function aren't executed
+- If the function returns `false`: the next guards and the event function aren't executed
-- If the function returns true: it continues the executions of the next guards
+- If the function returns `true`: it continues the executions of the next guards
 ```typescript
 import { Client } from "typeit/discord";
 import { Message } from "discord.js";